Appenders

 Papertrail

-Papertrail accepts log messages via TLS TCP in syslog format.
+Papertrail accepts log entries over TLS TCP in syslog format:

 config.semantic_logger.add_appender(